John Lind (politician): Governor of Minnesota

 Lind served in the Spanish–American War in 1898.

 Lind also served in the United States House of Representatives from March 4, 1903, to March 3, 1905, as a Democrat.
 When he was elected Governor of Minnesota, he was the first non-Republican to hold that office in forty years.

 Lind did not withdraw from politics entirely, and was considered for the Republican nomination for governor in 1892, but was conspicuously uninterested.
 Four years later, however, he ran for governor as a Democrat.
 He lost but Minnesota remained a firmly Republican state.

 In 1898, Lind ran again and was elected with the endorsement of the Populists and Silver Republicans.
 He served as the 14th Governor of Minnesota from January 2, 1899, to January 7, 1901.

 Mexican Revolution

-On March 4, 1913, Woodrow Wilson was sworn in as President of the United States briefly after the February 22 assassination of Mexican President Francisco I. Madero and Vice President José María Pino Suárez.
+On March 4, 1913, Woodrow Wilson was sworn in as President of the United States shortly after the February 22 assassination of Mexican President Francisco I. Madero and Vice President José María Pino Suárez.
 It soon became clear that U.S. Ambassador Henry Lane Wilson was complicit in the plot.